TACC/life_sciences_ml_at_tacc/docs/section1/running_on_hpc.rst

 Attention
 ~~~~~~~~~

-In case you didn't donwload the code in the section :doc:`Transferring Files<transfering>`, you can download by doing:
+In case you didn't donwload the code in the previous section, you can download by doing:

 .. code-block:: console